terryaney/Extensibility.ExcelDNA.Sample/Readme.md

 1. **Helpful Documenation Links**
 	1. [CustomUI Reference](https://learn.microsoft.com/en-us/openspecs/office_standards/ms-customui/31f152d6-2a5d-4b50-a867-9dbc6d01aa43)
 	1. [imageMso Reference](https://codekabinett.com/download/Microsoft-Office-2016_365-imageMso-Gallery.pdf)

-1. **Sheer Amount of Code**
+**Sheer Amount of Code**

-	1. Given the amount of methods I had to implement to provide all the required functionality, the lines of code became quite overwhelming (at least given the way I organized the code).
+Given the amount of methods I had to implement to provide all the required functionality, the lines of code became quite overwhelming (at least given the way I organized the code).
 To help alleviate this, I used [partial classes](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/partial-classes-and-methods#partial-classes) just as an organizational tool.
 This made it easier to find and maintain the code for me.
-Additionally, to make this separation easier to manage in the (Solution) Explorer side bar, I would suggest to enable file nesting.<sup>1</sup>
+Additionally, to make this separation easier to manage in the (Solution) Explorer side bar, I would suggest to enable file nesting.
+To enable file nesting in Visual Studio Code, add the following to your `settings.json` file:
-	1. I also used method prefixes that matched the CustomUI `group.id` as well to make code navigation easier (via `CTRL+T` keyboard shortcut).
-For example, for my group with an `id` of `Navigation`, the methods all have the prefix `Navigation_`.

-<sup>1</sup> To enable file nesting in Visual Studio Code, add the following to your `settings.json` file:

 ```json
 {